Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-04/readme.md

 # Exercise 4: Enable replication of Linux VM to App Service Plan

+With the PostgreSQL database migrated to Azure, Contoso Inc. is ready to modernize the underlying PHP application.
+The goal is to replicate the existing PHP-based DVD rental application, currently hosted on a Linux VM, to an Azure App Service Plan.
+This migration will allow Contoso to leverage platform-as-a-service (PaaS) benefits such as autoscaling, integrated monitoring, and simplified deployment, while maintaining the application's functionality and performance.

 In this exercise, you will deploy an App Service Plan in Azure and migrate a web application to the App Service Plan.
 You will then configure the web application to connect to the migrated PostgreSQL database.

 ## Objectives